If I Marry Someone With Debt Does It Become Mine?

 The common law rules do assign joint responsibility to each spouse for any debt that benefits the couple and their family, though.
 So debt created by paying for food, utilities, or rent would fall under this category, and would be a shared responsibility.

 Quite simply, any individual debt accrued by an individual during a marriage is the responsibility of that individual and not of the marriage partner.
+Thus, if you’re dating someone with debt, you will not be legally responsible for any debt they have.

 A joint bank account is something lots of married couples use as a way to pool both of their money and resources together.
 Why have two separate accounts when you can have one big one together?